 - 1. Enable the device for writing using the WREN command. - 2.
-The CSN line is pulled low to enable the SPI slave. - 3.
-The ERASE PAGE command is sent on the MOSI line followed by the page number (0-63) to be erased. - 4.
+The CSN line is pulled low to enable the SPI slave. - The ERASE PAGE command is sent on the MOSI line followed by the page number (0-31) to be erased. - 4.
 The on-chip driven erase sequence is started when the CSN pin is set high. - 5.
-Erasing a page takes about 360000 clock cycles (XC1) after CSN is deactivated.
 During the erase sequence all SPI commands are ignored except the RDSR command.

-The InfoPage is erased by this command if INFEN (bit3 in FSR) is set.
-RDISMB = 1 (FSR bit 2) inhibits page erase of both flash main block and the InfoPage.
+The infopage is erased by this command if INFEN (bit3 in FSR) is set.
 The device returns to write disable after completion of an ERASE PAGE command.

-17.7.1.8 ERASE ALL
+17.5.1.8 ERASE ALL

-To erase all flash main block content, the following sequence is required:
+To erase all flash content, the following sequence is required:

 - 1. Enable the device for writing using the WREN command. - 2.
 The CSN line is pulled low to enable the SPI slave. - 3.
 The ERASE ALL command is sent on the MOSI line. - 4.
 The on-chip driven erase sequence is started when the CSN pin is set high. - 5.
-ERASE_ALL takes about 360000 clock cycles (XC1) after CSN is deactivated.
 During the erase sequence all SPI commands are ignored except the RDSR command.